nullvalue0/WiRSa/README.md

 On a new build, the default serial settings will be 9600 baud, 8-N-1.
 You can change the baud rate while in Modem Mode, with the SET BAUD RATE (AT$SB=) command.

-Because this is similar to the Paul Rickards WiFi232 device, you can refer to his [excellent documentation](http://biosrhythm.com/wifi232/WiFi232ModemUsersGuide.pdf) for Modem Mode usage & commands.
+Because this is similar to the Paul Rickards WiFi232 device, you can refer to [his documentation](http://biosrhythm.com/wifi232/WiFi232ModemUsersGuide.pdf) for Modem Mode usage & commands.

 ## Flashing the Firmware
 If you have a WiRSa and want to upgrade the firware to the latest version found here, you have 2 options...